Coach trips to London from £25*

 There are very few places in the world that can combine history, style and culture at the same time but London is definitely one of them.
 You'll be transported back in time on many of our coach trips to London as each street and place has a tale to tell with its stunning architecture, from the soaring limestone peaks of the Houses of Parliament to the magnificent dome of St Paul's Cathedral and the wonderful exterior of the Tower of London.

 One of London's many highlights is its connection with Royalty and you cannot leave the city without visiting Buckingham Palace – the home of The Royal Family.
 If you're lucky enough to be in London during July and August, you'll have the opportunity to go inside the Palace and see the magnificent State Rooms.
 The Summer Opening of Buckingham Palace is a popular event which tends to sell out quite quickly so you are advised to book tickets as soon as you can to avoid disappointment.
+Summer 2016 will include an exhibition called 'Fashioning a Reign' looking at the Queen's fashion during her 90 years.

 If you want to get away from it all with the girls, London weekend breaks are perfect as there's something for everyone in the capital.
 For relaxation, book yourself into a spa hotel and enjoy the available treatments.
 However, if you're looking to dance and have a good time, hit the bars and clubs of Leicester Square, Soho or Mayfair.
 London theatre breaks are a fabulous alternative too with a show available to suit all tastes whether you're looking for comedy, romance or spine-tingling thrillers.
 Shopaholics will fall in love with London where you can find High Street stores mingling with designer boutiques along Oxford Street, Bond Street and for the ultimate shopping experience visit Westfield Stratford.
 Looking for a bargain?
 Check out the street markets along Notting Hill and Portobello Road.